vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 on 8. and performing worship Sitapāla, Lord of Oedi: story of, is not born again 227 ; one

-in Sabhāpartan Viṣgu and observing this yrata has to
+in Sabhāpartan Viṣgu and observing this vrata has to

 210.I wie